Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 Notice that these functions are differentiable on each subinterval.
-All these functions satisfy trivially the boundary conditions \eqref{asorey} because both the functions and their normal derivatives vanish at the endpoints of each interval.
-We will call these functions bulk functions.
+All these functions satisfy trivially the boundary conditions \eqref{asorey} because they and their normal derivatives vanish at the endpoints of each interval.
+They are localized around the inner nodes of the intervals.
+We will call these functions \emph{bulk functions}.